Summary IconKey Takeaways

 FAQ on Integrating APIs with SQL Server

-2. How to create REST API for database?
+2. How to connect the REST API to the SQL Database?

 4. Which database is best for REST API?